pl4nty/auto-CTFd/README.md

 1. Add a Compose file like `docker-compose.yml` to each of your challenge(s)
 2. Ensure TCP challenges have unique ports
-3. Create the following variables:
+3. Create the following variables

 | Name | Value |
 | ---- | ----- |
 | `REGISTRY` | A container registry accessible by the Kubernetes cluster |
 | `KUBE_HOST` | Hostname for challenges.
 HTTP challenges will be available via ingress on `example.KUBE_HOST`, and TCP challenges via load balancer service on `KUBE_HOST:port` |

-4. Create the following secrets:
+4. Create the following secrets

 | Name | Value |
 | ---- | ----- |